JeroenN/UDL-MetaTrainingHyperNetwork/README.md

 In this paper the authors meta-train a network to be able to do zero-shot classification on permuted data.
 Within the outerloop the the meta-network is trained to minimize the cross entropy loss of labeled samples.
 In the innerloop there are a set number of transformations applied to the images.
 Each kind of transformation gets its own label.
 The model is then trained to identify the transformations applied.

+### Our approach
+We created a way, using meta-learning, for the hypernetwork to apply an unsupervised update during inference in order to increase its classification accuracy.
+Instead of conditioning our hypernetwork on data that PCA was applied to, we condition the hypernetwork on the VAE distribution produced by the samples of the dataset.
+The reason for not using PCA because in the approach by hyperfast they assume that you have a labeled dataset, we do not.

+We took inspiration from MT3 by applying within the innerloop a way to learn usefull features for classifictation.
+The difference between our approach is that it also alligns better with the outerloop task of classifying these images.

 ### Install dependencies